credentials/credentials.github.io/proposals/irma-without-apdus.md

     The server keeps a list of public keys for the verification of incoming JSON web tokens; it uses the `iss` field to lookup the appropriate public key.

     Of the `iprequest` field, only `request` is required, the other three are optional (the default value of `timeout` is 10 seconds).
-In response, the server returns a issuing ID that the issuer should forward to the token.
+In response, the server returns a JSON object of the form

+    ~~~ json
+    {
+        "u": "...",
+        "v": "2.0"
+    }
+    ~~~
+    where `u` is the session token (`v` is a fixed value numbering the API version).
+It is the responsibility of the service provider to prepend the url to the api server to the session token `u`, so that the token knows where to find the api server, and then to forward this to the token.
 *   `GET /api/v2/issue/issueID`: if `issueID` is a valid session token (i.e., it has been assigned to an issuing request request at some point in the past), the server generates a nonce, puts this in the issuing request associated to this session token, and returns this to the token.
 *   `POST /api/v2/issue/issueID/commitments`: if `issueID` is a valid session token, then this accepts the token's